-Several challenges have emerged during the COVID-19 pandemic when it comes to providing services to children and families.
+Several challenges emerged during the COVID-19 pandemic when it comes to providing services to children and families.
 Offering Child-Parent Psychotherapy (CPP) using telehealth during the pandemic has shown to have its own unique challenges; however, through those challenges, new insights and strengths have emerged as well.
-In this free webinar, an overview of CPP in telehealth will be discussed, including what it is like to do a modified Crowell assessment when the child and parent are in separate locations due to the pandemic.
-This presentation will look at some of the takeaways of providing CPP using telehealth including what has worked, what are the benefits, and what are some of the pitfalls to avoid.
+In this video, an overview of CPP in telehealth was discussed, including what it is like to do a modified Crowell assessment when the child and parent are in separate locations due to the pandemic.
+This video looked at some of the takeaways of providing CPP using telehealth including what has worked, what are the benefits, and what are some of the pitfalls to avoid.

 Sarah Bernhardt is a mental health therapist working in Scottsbluff, Nebraska.
 Sarah obtained a Bachelor of Science from the University of Nebraska Lincoln in Human Development and Family Science, and a Master of Arts in Education from Chadron State College in Community Counseling.
 Sarah began her work as a Child-Parent Psychotherapist in 2014.
 Sarah’s clinical interests and modalities involve healing trauma, play therapy, the role of attachment in parenting and relationships, Child-Parent Psychotherapy, EMDR, and Circle of Security Parenting.
 Her focus is to foster self-determined change through trust and support in the counseling relationship.
 She draws upon a diverse background in work with family systems, domestic violence, end-of-life care, street youth, parents, and children.